- Home

 If bowel cancer returns

-If bowel cancer has spread beyond the bowel (advanced or metastatic bowel cancer), you may be offered treatment, such as surgery, chemotherapy, targeted therapy or radiation therapy, to remove the cancer or help control its growth.
+If bowel cancer has spread beyond the bowel (advanced or metastatic bowel cancer), you may be offered treatment, such as surgery, chemotherapy, targeted therapy, immunotherapy or radiation therapy.
+These treatments may remove the cancer, help control its growth and relieve symptoms.
 If your bowel becomes blocked, you will need urgent treatment.

 More resources